Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

-v17.95 Volume and/or Position rotary encoders can be added seperately.
-So you could have a touchscreen (or mouse) and a volume pot.
+v17.95 Volume and/or Position rotary encoders can be added seperately. e.g. You could have a touchscreen (or mouse) and a volume pot.

 v17.94 some minor fixes to work with labwc, and reduce cpu load after playing multiple tracks.